ipfs-cluster/ipfs-cluster/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 You are about to open an issue in the ipfs-cluster repository.
 Please verify that:

-* This is not a IPFS Cluster website content issue: file those here: https://github.com/ipfs/ipfs-cluster-website/issues
 * You read the troubleshooting docs (https://cluster.ipfs.io/documentation/troubleshooting/)
 * You searched for similar issues in the repo without luck
-* All peers are running the same cluster version
 * All peers are configured using the same cluster `secret`

 Thank you!